The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: Introduction

 \section{Introduction}

 Statistical inference is based on modeling the variability inherent in a dataset.
 Many of the models and analysis methods taught in a standard undergraduate statistics curriculum rely on asymptotic normal theory, with the theoretical underpinnings driven by the Central Limit Theorem.
 However, permutation tests are becoming increasingly popular because they provide a flexible approach for a wide scope of problems.
-Unlike methods base on the Central Limit Theorem, permutation tests do not generally require distributional or sample size assumptions.
-They do, however, require \textbf{exchangeability}, an idea which comprises much of the substance of the paper and which will be introduced in Section~\ref{sec-exch}.
+Unlike methods based on the Central Limit Theorem, permutation tests do not generally require distributional or sample size assumptions.
+They do, however, require \textbf{exchangeability}, an idea which comprises much of the substance of our paper and which will be introduced in Section~\ref{sec-exch}.

-Permutation tests were among the first inferential tests conceived and used widely (Fisher 1935), in the context of categorical data.
-Permutation tests have since been expanded to cover many different modeling contexts and are often presented as a way to deepen an understanding of sampling distributions and normal theory methods (Ismay and Kim 2020; Chance and Rossman 2021; Baumer, Kaplan, and Horton 2024; Çentinkaya-Rundel and Hardin 2023).
-Normal inference with simple least squares regression requires that the data are independent, follow a linear model, and have error terms which are normal with equal variance.
-Permutation tests allow for inference on the least squares model where the normality condition can be dropped.
-The computational application of a permutation test in the simple linear model case requires the analyst to permute, equivalently, either the explanatory or the response variable before re-fitting the least squares model under the null hypothesis.
-However, the simple linear regression model is somewhat limited in the types of problems it can handle, and there has been a recent push to infuse the statistics curriculum with multivariate thinking (Carver et al. 2016).
+Permutation tests were among the first inferential tests conceived and used widely (Fisher 1935) in the context of categorical data.
+Permutation tests have since been expanded to cover many different modeling contexts and are often presented as a way to deepen an understanding of sampling distributions and normal theory methods.
+Permutation methods have long been pervasive in the statistics curriculum for graduate studies, where students build up intuition, theory, and computation.
+However, the undergraduate statistics curriculum has historically not had space for extended explication of permutation methods, although many modern introductory textbooks do introduce the basics of permutation tests (Ismay and Kim 2020; Chance and Rossman 2021; Baumer, Kaplan, and Horton 2024; Çentinkaya-Rundel and Hardin 2023).
+Regression, on the other hand, plays a central role within undergraduate minor and major programs (American Statistical Association 2014).

+Normal inference with simple least squares regression, also known as simple linear regression (SLR), requires that the data are independent, follow a linear model, and have error terms which are approximately normal with equal variance.
+Permutation tests are attractive, since they allow for inference on the least squares model where the normality condition does not hold (particularly with small sample sizes, since it may not be tenable to invoke the Central Limit Theorem).

+The computational application of a permutation test in the SLR model case requires the analyst to permute, equivalently, either the predictor or the outcome variable before re-fitting the least squares model.
+(A third option, permuting the residuals, is discussed later in Section~\ref{sec-perm-red-resid} and Section~\ref{sec-perm-full-resid}.)